kyunooh/guide.elm-lang.org/architecture/effects/random.md

 So the big lessons here are:

-  - Write your programs bit by bit.
+* Write your programs bit by bit.
 Start with a simple skeleton, and gradually add the tougher stuff.
-  - The `update` function now produces a new model *and* a command.
+* The `update` function now produces a new model _and_ a command.
-  - You cannot just get random values willy-nilly.
+* You cannot just get random values willy-nilly.
 You create a command, and Elm will go do some work behind the scenes to provide it for you.
-In fact, any time our program needs to get unreliable values (randomness, HTTP, file I/O, database reads, etc.) you have to go through Elm.
+In fact, any time our program needs to get unreliable values \(randomness, HTTP, file I/O, database reads, etc.\) you have to go through Elm.

 At this point, the best way to improve your understanding of commands is just to see more of them!
 They will appear prominently with the `Http` and `WebSocket` libraries, so if you are feeling shaky, the only path forward is practicing with randomness and playing with other examples of commands!

 > **Exercises:** Here are some that build on stuff that has already been introduced:
 >
->   - Instead of showing a number, show the die face as an image.
+> * Instead of showing a number, show the die face as an image.
->   - Add a second die and have them both roll at the same time.
+> * Add a second die and have them both roll at the same time.
 >
 > And here are some that require new skills:
 >
->   - Instead of showing an image of a die face, use the `elm-lang/svg` library to draw it yourself.
+> * Instead of showing an image of a die face, use the `elm-lang/svg` library to draw it yourself.
->   - After you have learned about tasks and animation, have the die flip around randomly before they settle on a final value.
+> * After you have learned about tasks and animation, have the die flip around randomly before they settle on a final value.